Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Summary of discussion Limitations

-In order to find indicators of complexity and suitability of questions, we considered the time taken for all answers, not just correct ones (see figure \ref{fig:time_1}, figure \ref{fig:time_2} and figure \ref{fig:time_3} for the one-, two- and three-qubit surveys, respectively).
-During the one-qubit survey, the global phase and the Hadamard gate question took the participants the longest time.
-During the two-qubit survey, the same was the case for the guess-the-gates and measurement probability questions for participants in the \acrshort{cn} survey, and the guess-the-gates, H gate, and Z gate questions for participants of the \acrshort{dcn} survey (see figure \ref{fig:time_2}).
-In the three-qubit survey, participants presented with both \acrshort{cn} and \acrshort{dcn} took the longest in the guess-the-gates and H gate questions (see figure \ref{fig:time_3}).
-Long times could in some cases be due to greater complexity and in some cases to the distance-difficulty hypothesis \cite{THISSEN1983179,ferrando2007item}, which would state that these questions were also the most suitable for the participants in terms of level of ability.
+In order to find indicators of complexity and suitability of questions, we considered the time taken for all answers, not just correct ones (see Figure \ref{fig:time_1}, Figure \ref{fig:time_2}, and Figure \ref{fig:time_3} for the one-, two-, and three-qubit surveys, respectively).
+During the one-qubit survey, the Global Phase and the H gate questions took the participants the longest time.
+We would omit the H gate and X gate questions, as they were associated with unnecessary confusion due to incorporation of the global phase equivalency.
+During the two-qubit survey, the Guess-the-Gates and the Measurement Probability questions took participants in the \ac{cn} survey the longest, and the Guess-the-Gates and H gate questions for participants of the \ac{dcn} survey (see Figure \ref{fig:time_2}).
+In the three-qubit survey, participants presented with both \ac{cn} and \ac{dcn} took the longest in the Guess-the-Gates and H gate questions (see Figure \ref{fig:time_3}), in the former of which some participant groups also performed quite poorly.
+Long times could in some cases be due to greater complexity and in some cases to the distance-difficulty hypothesis~\cite{THISSEN1983179,ferrando2007item}, which would, in contrast, state that these questions were quite suitable for the participants in terms of level of ability, making the performance in these questions an important indicator.
+Due to these results, we would omit the Guess-the-Gates questions in two- and three-qubit systems in future studies due to their high difficulty, as the interview results also suggest.